-The carriage of passengers in Estonia on a certain line by bus, train, passenger ferry or other public transport vehicle according to a timetable which can be publicly accessed is deemed to be public transport.
+For the purposes of this Act, the carriage of passengers in Estonia on a certain line by bus, train, passenger ferry or other public transport vehicle according to a timetable which can be publicly accessed is deemed to be public transport.
 Carriage under charter contracts, regularly organised pleasure trips and other similar carriage are not public transport.